Institute for Southern Studies

 Project Innovation and Incubation

 Since 1970, the Institute has served as an incubator for dozens of innovative media, organizing and social justice initiatives in the South.
-Key projects sponsored and launched by the Institute in recent years include Carolina Public Press, Miami Workers Center, North Carolina Asian Americans Together and the Southern Working Group.
+Key projects sponsored and launched by the Institute in recent years include Carolina Public Press, Labor South, and North Carolina Asian Americans Together.

 Our Supporters